Rough notes on using European trains for bicycle touring

 - When the train approaches, look for the symbol of a bike on the outside of the car.

-- German train stations are much busier, often much dirtier and more confusing.
+- German train stations are much busier, often dirtier, and more confusing at first.
+But once you know how they work, you’ll appreciate the efficiency.

 - You can buy regular tickets at a kiosk but you will need to go to the ticket counter to purchase a ticket for your bike.